Can you qualify for a mortgage loan if you don't have enough credit history to even have your own three-digit credit score? Probably not.

-You pay your apartment rent on time every month.
-You've never missed a payment for your cell phone.
-You've sent in every doctor and dentist bill long before their due dates.
+You pay your rent on time every month.
+Never miss a payment for your cell phone.
+You send in every doctor and dentist bill long before their due dates.
 Qualifying for a mortgage should be easy, right?

 Not if you don't have a credit history.
 And paying utility, medical and cell-phone bills don't give you a credit history.
-These payments are (almost) never reported to the three national credit bureaus.
-And if they're not reported, they won't help you build a credit history that lenders can access.
+These payments are rarely reported to the three national credit bureaus.
+And if they're not reported, they won't help you build a meaningful credit history.

-Most lenders require that you have a three-digit credit score before they'll approve you for a mortgage loan.
-And if you don't have credit cards, student loans or an auto loan on which you're making regular payments, you won't have enough of a credit history to have a score, no matter how diligent you've been with paying your other bills on time.
+Most lenders require that you have a credit score before they'll approve you for a mortgage loan.
+And credit scores are based on your history of paying off loans – companies that have given you credit.
+That means credit cards, student loans, auto loans, personal loans, etc. And unless you've got a track record of making payments on credit accounts, you won't have enough credit history to have a credit score, no matter how diligent you've been with paying your other bills on time.

 "It can be a bit challenging today to establish a credit history because of the economy we've seen," said Rod Griffin, director of public education with national credit bureau Experian.
 "The fact that lenders are less able to or less willing to extend credit in many cases makes it more challenging, too.
 It's not easy for young adults to establish a credit history in this economy."